arunsood/ScotAPI/README.md

 API Usage
 =========

 There are two use cases for this API - manage users and retrieve and manage user locations.
+API can be found at `http://54.187.144.176`

 Create a New User
 =================